niteshctrl/car-price/README.md

 * The log transformstion didn't work here as in the case of 'selling_price'.
 * Removal of data above 95 quantile made the data less skewed and better for modelling.

+## Featurization

+Here I had to featurize the various categorical variables in the data into a processable format.

 ## Model Exploration

 > * The best output came from **Random Forest** with a R-squared value of 0.8665.